elanlavie/VoyagerMLTutorial/README.md

 ## ✅ Requirements
 This notebook uses TensorFlow (with GPU support) and common scientific Python packages (NumPy, h5py, etc.) which are pre-installed in Colab.
 We will also install Blimpy (Breakthrough Listen I/O toolkit) to help read .h5 spectrogram files.
 The β-VAE encoder model will be downloaded and loaded with Keras.

+## 👽 Get started by either clicking on the [Google Colab link](https://colab.research.google.com/github/elanlavie/VoyagerMLTutorial/blob/main/VoyagerMLTutorial.ipynb) or cloning this repo and running it on your own computer!